-This, taken at face value, effectively rules out a negotiated alternative to No Deal: the EU is not going to cave-in during September and rip out the heart of a WA that it has consistently confirmed as the only deal on offer, in contrast to revising the accompanying Political Declaration (PD).
+His position, taken at face value, effectively rules out a negotiated alternative to No Deal: the EU is not going to cave-in during September to rip out the heart of a WA that it has consistently confirmed as the only deal on offer; in contrast to revising the accompanying Political Declaration (PD).

-The prospect of No deal has increased; if the UK does exits on the 31 October, Labour’s position will become irrelevant overnight.
+The prospect of No deal has increased; and, if the UK does exit on the 31 October, Labour’s position will become irrelevant overnight.

-Committed Conservative opponents of No deal to prevent that outcome will have to agree a common course of action both with themselves and with Labour, and vice versa.
+Committed Conservative opponents of No deal if they are to prevent a No deal outcome will have to agree a common course of action themselves and with Labour, and vice versa.

 Whether that is requiring a referendum, or an amendment to a no confidence vote ruling out No deal, or even a successful no confidence vote, to provide EU leaders with some unanimous and compelling cause to grant the UK a new extension, it really needs activation prior to their Summit on the 17/18 October.

-Parliament, even if given the means, and did vote to prevent No deal, without a referendum, would still need to agree an alternative, but appears irretrievably split between members seeking a negotiated deal and others wanting both a second referendum and to remain.
+Parliament, even if given the means, and it did vote to prevent No deal, without a referendum, would still need to agree an alternative; it, however, appears irretrievably split between members seeking a negotiated deal and others wanting both a second referendum and to Remain.

-Possibly, Johnson aims to increase the negotiating pressure on Brussels during September while also playing to the Tory membership and the European Reform Group (ERG) gallery, and, when unsuccessful (while hoping that the EU will blink or splinter), he could change tack, just as the sand runs out.
+Possibly, Johnson aims to increase the negotiating pressure on Brussels during September while also playing to the Tory membership and the European Reform Group (ERG) gallery; and, when his stance proves unsuccessful (while hoping that the EU will blink or splinter), he could change tack, just as the sand runs out.

-Well, lets hope so, for the sake of the Union and its economy.
-In which case, as most recently proposed by Andrew Duff of the European Policy Centre , extending the transition period to December 2022 or beyond, allowing time for a Canada-style free trade deal to be progressed in line with a revised PD, in the meantime retaining the benefits of frictionless trade with the EU making the backstop unnecessary, might offer him a way out, at least with Parliament.
+Well, lets hope so, for the sake of the UK Union and its economy.
+In which case, as Andrew Duff of the European Policy Centre recently proposed, extending the transition period to December 2022 or beyond, so allowing time for a Canada-style free trade deal to be progressed in line with a revised PD, while in the meantime retaining the benefits of frictionless trade with the EU making the backstop unnecessary, could offer him a way out, at least within Parliament.